manjinderrooprai/eureka/security/Api Security.md

-# API Security: Rate Limiting, CORS, SQL Injection, CSRF, XSS & More
+# API Security: 7 Techniques to Protect Your APIs
 ### Rate Limiting

 * **Definition:** A security measure that restricts the number of requests a client can make to an API within a defined period.